-During Ramadan, Muslims often make changes to their lifestyle as most of them pledge to break their bad habits and replace them with a good ones.
-This is done in hopes that they can reap the blessings of the spiritual month and abstain from commiting sins as much as possible.
+During Ramadan, Muslims often make changes to their lifestyle as most of them pledge to break their bad habits and replace them with a good one.
+This is done in hopes that they can reap the blessings of the spiritual month and abstain from committing sins as much as possible.

 Alternatively, you could also read Islamic literature books or watch educational Islamic documentaries rather than stay glued to your phone 24/7.

 While it is difficult to control your emotions, you should always try your best to maintain a positive mindset while fasting.
 Yes, you might feel pressured during Ramadan because everyone around you seems to be making many positive changes to their life all of a sudden.

 But the truth is, no one can be completely prepared for Ramadan.
 As long as you have tried your best to be a better version of yourself, you are already doing enough.
 Take every day one step at a time and be glad that you have gotten the chance to visit Ramadan this year, together with your loved ones and other fellow Muslims.

 Remember, Allah is very forgiving.
 Yes, you shouldn't take advantage of this quality, but this should serve as a reminder that as long as you put your best foot forward and are genuine in your actions, Allah is already proud of your progress, no matter how much.
 So take time to value this Ramadan experience rather than stress about it.

 While fasting is both spiritually and physically beneficial, it is inevitable that some of us may feel lethargic since we are not able to rely on food and drink to re-energise ourselves throughout the day.

 Hence, it is okay to take power naps every once in a while, as long as you are not overdoing it.
 Oversleeping will only serve to make you feel even more tired.
 Additionally, this might even interfere with your prayer times, which is something you should avoid at all costs during a holy month like this.